Antarctic and climate change

 Much of their work is conducted in our School of Geography, Environment and Earth Sciences, Antarctic Research Centre and New Zealand Climate Change Research Institute, which is ranked as one of the world’s top 50 environment policy think tanks in the latest Global Go To Think Tank Index Report.

-Collaboration at Victoria University
+Collaboration at Victoria University of Wellington

-Climate change and its effects—including melting polar ice sheets and sea ice, rising sea levels, extreme weather events and ocean acidification—are also a research focus throughout other parts of the University, including ecosystem and renewable energy research in the Faculty of Science, policy research in the Faculty of Law and Victoria Business School, and sustainability and resilience-related research within the Faculty of Architecture and Design.
+Climate change and its effects—including melting polar ice sheets and sea ice, rising sea levels, extreme weather events and ocean acidification—are also a research focus throughout other parts of the University, including ecosystem and renewable energy research in the Wellington Faculty of Science, policy research in the Faculty of Law and Victoria Business School, and sustainability and resilience-related research within the Faculty of Architecture and Design.

 Climate change is the challenge of our time and our researchers are working to provide unbiased scientific information to industry, organisations, policymakers and the public.
 The study of climate change draws experts from across the University, linking Antarctic scientists and climate researchers with experts in law, architecture and psychology.